-In recent years, it has been gaining traction and acceptance for broader use everyday life because of its inherent powerful "anti-germ" properties and that it's totally chemical free.
+Recently UV-C light has been gaining acceptance for broader commercial and retail use because of its inherent powerful "anti-germ" properties.

-The resurgence of this technology has also brought some new myths.
+The resurgence of this technology has created some new myths.

 - Is it safe to wield this powerful technology for public use?